-\\ Includes remuneration of ₹ 1,75,15,148/- paid to Shri Manish Choksi for his past services in his erstwhile capacity as employee of the Company.
-Note: The Company has issued letters of comfort to banks on behalf of some of its operating subsidiaries from time to time and the financial support based on such letters is limited to ₹ 6.50 crores (Previous year ₹ 6.40 crores) as on 31\ March, 2020.
+Note: The Company has issued letters of comfort to banks on behalf of some of its operating subsidiaries from time to time and the financial support based on such letters is limited Revenue from sale of goods to Key Managerial personnel - Current year - ₹ 42,687/- Includes remuneration of ₹ 1,75,15,148/- paid to Shri Manish Choksi for his past services in his erstwhile capacity as employee of the Company. to ₹6.50 crores (Previous year ₹6.40 crores) as on 31st March, 2020.

-NOTE 43: INFORMATION ON RELATED PARTY TRANSACTIONS AS REQUIRED BY IND AS 24 - 'RELATED PARTY DISCLOSURES' FOR THE YEAR ENDED 31st MARCH, 2020 (CONTD.)
+NOTE 43: INFORMATION ON RELATED PARTY TRANSACTIONS AS REQUIRED BY IND AS 24-'RELATED PARTY DISCLOSURES' FOR THE YEAR ENDED 31ST MARCH, 2020 (CONTD.)